Insight-deviler/Notes-for-Agriculture/README.md

 # Children’s Privacy:

 These Services do not address anyone under the age of 13.
-I do not knowingly collect personally identifiable information from children under 13.
-In a case I discover that a child under 13 has provided me with personal information, We immediately delete this from our servers.
-If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact me so that I will be able to take necessary actions.
+We do not knowingly collect personally identifiable information from children under 13.
+In a case We discover that a child under 13 has provided me with personal information, We immediately delete this from our servers.
+If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact me so that We will be able to take necessary actions.

 # Application Terms and Conditions: